MishaVyb/bizarre-poker/README.md

 #
 # About The Project
 Did you mess sometimes with broken feelings?
-This game is perfectly suits you.
-In classic poker game we probably getting nothing higher than `tree of kind` or `flash`.
-But in this game everybody has real chance to get `straight flush` or even `poker`.
+This game perfectly suits you.
+In classic poker game we probably get nothing higher than `tree of kind` or `flush`.
+But everybody has real chance to get `straight flush` or even `poker` in this game.
 A lot of jokers, huge decks, interesting combinations.
 It's funny, it's cheeky, it's bizarre!

 ## Features
 - Single page application for WEB and Rest API for other clients.
-- Storing every game state on server side that user no worry about loosing connection or close his laptop.
-He may contionue from point it was ended.
+- Storing every game state on server side that user has no worries about losing connection or close his laptop.
+User can continue from point it was ended.
 - Almost *realtime* updating game state in WEB without any splecial actions.
-- A lot of thing that easy to customize.
-Bizarre Poker has 5 pre-difined configurations (`classic``foolish``crazy` and `bizarre`) and may add onother one.
+- A lot of thing easy to customize.
+Bizarre Poker has 4 pre-difined configurations (`classic``foolish``crazy` and `bizarre`) and may add onother one.
-- `force` action which allows user to play not only with friends but also alone.
+- `force` action which allows user to play not only with friends, but also alone.

 ## Built With
 ### server side